 The Art of Autism is thrilled that so many artists participated in the Finding Your Inner MozArt art contest.
 35 artists participated.
-We have so many submissions that it will require multiple posts!
-These pages will come up over the next week.
 Students from the Pasitos program, which serves autistic students in Tijuana, participated as well.
 See their submissions here.

 This is Post 1 and includes artists Alex Nichols, Austin John Jones, Bonnie Appel, Chad Cummins, Maranda Russell, Jeremy Sicile-Kira, Nicole Corrado, Joel Anderson, Wendi E Powers, and Pamela Urfer.
 Page 2 is here and Page 3 is here

 “Night Music” was created for Mainly Mozart.
 I was inspired by Austria and the fancy costume balls that were popular when Mozart lived there.
 I also liked the name of the music piece, “A little night music”.
 I used a mask, pearls and a lady pin with jewels to represent the masquerade dance, and little music pins and balls for the sheet music.